-Now's the part where I tell you how you should have prioritized your choices, right?
+Now is the part where I tell you how you should have prioritized your choices, right?
 Nope!

 Strategy and planning!
 How is that making this problem better?

 Here's how.
-One strategy session with yourself or a consultant (like me) can get most of your year of social media posts planned, if not executed.
+One strategy session with yourself and a consultant (like me) can get most of your year of social media posts planned, if not executed.
 You will save far more time with strategy than you ever will with day-to-day guess work.
-You can schedule your strategic messages as far as ahead as you would like on your Facebook page and with tools like Hootsuite (which I recommend, promote and use myself).
+You can schedule your strategic messages as far as ahead as you would like on your Facebook page and with tools like Hootsuite (which I recommend, promote, and use myself).